Renovamen/Food-IAC/data/README.md

 image-comment data related to six aesthetic attributes (*Color & Light*, *Composition*, *Dof & Focus*, *Subject*, *Use of Camera* and *General Impression*).

 The raw data are crawled from the website of [DPChallenge.com](http://dpchallenge.com).
 Here we only open-source the id and url of each image considering the copyright of them.

+If you are interested in how we built this dataset, see [here](build_dataset) for details.